 Remember the success of your website depends on your web hosting provider, and this may not necessarily be the time to look for the cheapest option.

-Plugins will help improve the functionality of your website So, you has many plugins at your disposal and may, therefore, get tempted to install as many of them as possible.
+Plugins will help improve the functionality of your website So, you have many plugins at your disposal and may, therefore, get tempted to install as many of them as possible.
 We would advise that you only install what you require.
 If you realize that there are some plugins you are not using, remember to delete them.
 Some come at a cost, so be careful about what you choose.

 Human beings are visual creatures, and the way your website looks will have an impact on the kind of traffic you attract.
 That is why you should take advantage of the many themes available on the platform to create an attractive website.
 You have so much choice, and the best part is that some of them are free.

 If the free ones do not appeal to you, you have the option of getting the premium ones; you will, of course, need to pay for them.
 You will also find web page builders that will make it easy for you to use the themes and get feedback from others to know what they think about how your website looks.

 It can be overwhelming to do the process on your own, and you never know, you could get some fantastic insights from a third-party.
 If you have some extra cash, you may want to consider the services of a web designer to give your site that extra touch.
 Whichever route you choose to take, just ensure that you have the following in mind:

 - Is It Responsive:

 Here is the reality; people in the online space have a short attention span.
 They will, therefore, not bother with a website that is not responsive.
 The other reality is that more and more people are turning to their smart devices, especially the mobile phone, to access the internet.